Bullrich/bullrich.github.io/_posts/2016-09-30-unity-certification-exam.md

 So then, by the end, I got a 82(I think that it was 1660 points of 2000).
 I was second completing the exam (damn Game Design section that freezed my site).
 It was really really easy and EVERYTHING that they’ll ask you can be find on the [Exam Objectives pdf](https://certification.unity.com/themes/certification/docs/unity-certified-developer-exam-objectives.pdf) (I literally have this opened and copy some of the “Certification Objectives” for telling you some question).
 I recommend checking the docs before going to the exam but good luck.

 For people that say that the certification is useless, I recommend reading [this](https://www.reddit.com/r/Unity3D/comments/4fp2x3/last_weekend_i_took_and_passed_the_unity/d2b12hw) answer in a reddit post.
-That is the UCDE main objective.
+That is the Exam's main objective.
 Also, it’s valid for only two years, so you have to squish all you can from it in that time.